Global stocks turn positive in knife-edge U.S. election race | MarketScreener

 That saw 10-year Treasury yields fall back to between 0.79% and 0.82, having been at a five-month top of 0.93% before the vote.

-The U.S. dollar also had a roller coaster session, falling, then rising, before easing back again to sit up 0.2% against a basket of currencies at 93.392 =USD.
-The euro bounced back to $1.1717 from a hard overnight that had taken it as low as $1.1602.
+The U.S. dollar also had a roller coaster session, falling, then rising, before easing back to sit up 0.2% against a basket of currencies at 93.392.
+The euro bounced back to $1.1717 from a hard overnight that had taken it as low as $1.1602. [/FRX]

 Emerging market currencies pinballed.
 The Mexican peso recovered from a 2% tumble taken when the sudden chance of a Trump victory sparked nerves about U.S. trade policies continuing to favour tariffs.

-Norway's crown, Australia's risk-sensitive dollar and Britain's pound were all fighting back too, China's Yuan spun to hit a 2-week high while the Russian rouble RUB=, which had been one of the hardest fallers in the election run-up, gave back overnight gains.
+Norway's crown, Australia's risk-sensitive dollar and Britain's pound were all fighting back too, China's Yuan spun to hit a 2-week high while the Russian rouble, which had been one of the hardest fallers in the election run-up, gave back overnight gains.
+[EMRG/FRX]

 STILL TO COME

-Investors await the outcome of U.S. Federal Reserve and Bank of England meetings this week, which are expected to at least give a nod to further stimulus following the latest acceleration of coronavirus infections in Europe and the U.S.
+Investors await the outcome of U.S. Federal Reserve and Bank of England meetings this week, which are expected to at least give a nod to further stimulus following the latest acceleration of coronavirus infections in Europe and the United States.

 The Reserve Bank of Australia on Tuesday cut interest rates to near zero and boosted its bond-buying programme, adding to the tidal wave of cheap money flooding the global financial system.